 To visit the largest indoor water park in the world, you have to travel to Germany.
 Blowing all other enormous indoor water parks out of the water is Tropical Islands Resort, located near Berlin, whose indoor rainforest-like venue spans a ginormous 710,000 square feet.

 The Tropical Islands dome is big enough to fit the Statue of Liberty in standing up and the Eiffel Tower lying on its side.
 It is the size of eight football fields, can accommodate up to 7,000 guests at a time and features a variety of attractions, restaurants, and accommodations as well as a water park with its indoor beach and water rides.

 The Tropical Waters Water Park features:

 Tropical Sea: This massive pool is the size of three Olympic swimming pools.
-There is a sandy beach area (complete with lounge chairs) and, for little kids, a paddling area with water toys.
+There is a sandy beach area and, for little kids, a paddling area with water toys.
 Note that the sun shines through the transparent roof panels, so don't forget to use sunscreen.

 Magical Lagoon: This themed spa-like pool features whirlpools, palm trees, Balinese huts, a grotto and a waterfall complete the perfect jungle setting.

 Water Slides: The 81-foot tower at Tropical Islands features four different water slides, ranging from a tame family slide to a high-speed turbo slide where you can reach speeds topping 40 mph.